 How To Hire The Best Franchise Lawyer For Your Case

 Before Hiring An Attorney For Your Franchise Case, You May Wish To Find Out:

 How long has the attorney been practicing law and how much experience in franchise cases do they have?

 Franchise cases often involve complex procedural and strategic issues that may be best handled by an attorney with specific franchise experience developed over years of practice.
-Robert S. Boulter has over twenty years’ experience in franchise matters.
+Robert S. Boulter has over thirty years’ experience in franchise matters.

 Have the attorneys participated in activities and/or published articles relevant to franchising or otherwise demonstrated commitment to protecting the rights of franchisees?